getmeapencil/ignou/bcsl032.md

 ```

-18. **Write a C++ program to create an `Account` class to manage Savings Bank Account.
+**16. Write a C++ program to create an `Account` class to manage Savings Bank Account.
 Define a constructor for this class.
 Define a method to display the account details, including the current balance in the account.
 Also, define and implement a friend function to calculate simple interest.
 Make necessary assumptions required.**

 ```c++
 #include <iostream>
 #include <cmath>